Why do solo developers spend 30% of their build time on rework?

 investor-ready documentation

-The rework reduction comes from making architectural decisions explicitly before coding.
-Instead of building a user authentication system, discovering your product needs role-based access control, and retrofitting it, you surface that requirement in the first conversation and build it correctly the first time.
+Where does the rework reduction come from?
+Making architectural decisions explicitly before coding.
+Instead of building a user authentication system, discovering your product needs role-based access control around week six, and retrofitting it (I've seen this exact scenario play out at least a dozen times), you surface that requirement in the first conversation and build it correctly the first time.

-The speed comes from having a clear scope and feature prioritization.
-You're not guessing what to build next; your specification tells you what MVP features are essential and what can wait for version 2.
+Speed gains come from clear scope and feature prioritization.
+You're not lying awake at 2 AM wondering what to build next; your specification tells you what MVP features are essential and what can wait for version 2.
+That clarity alone is worth the time investment.

-The documentation advantage is often overlooked but valuable: when you eventually fundraise or sell, buyers want to understand your architecture and roadmap.
-Specira gives you that material automatically, not as an afterthought.
+And here's the part most solo founders overlook until they need it: when you eventually fundraise or sell, buyers want to understand your architecture and roadmap.
+A deck full of screenshots won't cut it.
+Specira gives you that material automatically, not as a frantic afterthought when the term sheet arrives.

 From the field